unt-libraries/django-accession/README.md

         $ git clone https://github.com/unt-libraries/django-accession
     ```

-4. Start the container as a daemon.
+4. Sync the database.
     ```sh
+        $ docker-compose run --rm web python manage.py syncdb
+    ```
+    When prompted, create a superuser so you can access the admin sites.
+    This step only needs to be done the first time you start the container.

+5. Start the container as a daemon.
+    ```sh
         $ docker-compose up -d
         # Use 'docker-compose stop' to stop the container.
     ```
     At this point you should be able to access your local instance of the site by visiting `<dockerhost_ip>:8000/tfc/databrowse`.

-5. If desired, run the tests.
+6. If desired, run the tests.
     ```sh
         $ docker-compose run --rm web tox
     ```